technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

     ![](./media/image10.jpeg)

->**Note:** Azure Kubernetes Cluster creation can take up to 10 minutes,once you run the command above, you can optionally let it continue in that Azure CLI tab and move on to the next unit.
+>**Note:** Azure Kubernetes Cluster creation can take up to 10 minutes, once you run the command above, you can optionally let it continue in that Azure CLI tab and move on to the next unit.

 ### Task 2: Run Docker